MuthuJawahar1108/SImple_To-Do_Application/README.md

 # Project Structure
 1. index.html : The HTML file that contains the structure of the Todo list interface.
 2. style.css : The CSS file for styling the page.
-3. script.ja : The Javascript file that handles the task management and local storage integration.
+3. script.js : The Javascript file that handles the task management and local storage integration.

 # Getting Started
 1. Clone the repository to your local machine.